SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals

-In this work, we make an attempt to generate straight-line drawings considering an abstract aesthetic goal by proposing a workaround method.
-Namely, {\em if we can collect some good layout examples which are selected by humans based on these abstract aesthetic goals, \modelName\ will attempt to draw the graph in a similar drawing style as the good layout examples}.
-This is achieved by developing a conditional RGAN model for graph drawing.
-Its purpose is to learn the data distribution $\mathbb{P}(\mathbf{X}|G)$ from a collection of good layout examples.
+The basis of \modelName\ is a conditional\cite{conditional-gan} RGAN\cite{rgan} model which allows us to generate layouts based on a given set of good layout examples.
+In order to optimize graph layouts further toward the desired aesthetic goals, \ganName\ is added on top of the conditional RGAN.
+In this section, we explain the conditional RGAN and \ganName\ respectively in detail.

+{\bf Conditional RGAN.} \minorrevise{The main goal of employing conditional RGAN is to learn how to draw layouts} by imitating a given set of good layout examples.
 In the model architecture, there are two sub-models: the generator network $\Phi_\mathrm{gen}$ and the discriminator network $\Phi_\mathrm{dis}$ (see \autoref{fig:framework}a).
-To be specific, the generator is responsible for generating layouts that are as similar as possible to the good layout examples, and the discriminator estimates the goodness of layouts.
+The generator is responsible for generating layouts that are as similar as possible to a given set of good layout examples, and the discriminator estimates the goodness of \minorrevise{the generated layouts}.
 Mathematically, the generator attempts to learn the generative distribution $\mathbb{Q}(\mathbf{X}|G)$ to approximate the distribution of good layout examples $\mathbb{P}(\mathbf{X}|G)$.
 Namely, the generator tries to imitate the good layouts $\mathbf{X}_r$ and aims at making the discriminator believe that the fake layouts $\mathbf{X}_f$ generated by the generator are better than the good layouts $\mathbf{X}_r$.
-The discriminator is responsible for correctly distinguishing $\mathbf{X}_f$ and $\mathbf{X}_r$ such that the generator will have the motivation to improve further.
-Therefore, their responsibility is adversarial to some extent, but they have a common goal to help the generator learn better.
-During the training, they have trained alternately so that they are co-evolving by trying to improve together.
+The discriminator is responsible for correctly distinguishing $\mathbf{X}_f$ \minorrevise{from} $\mathbf{X}_r$ such that the generator will have the motivation to improve further.
+Therefore, \minorrevise{their responsibilities are adversarial} to some extent, but they share a common goal of helping the generator learn better.